Taito-Otani/ScrollWheelDolleyCamera/README.md

-# Scroll Wheel Dolley Camera
+# Scroll Wheel Dolley Camera System.
 This is Unity project.
 This sample is Dolly camera control for webGL and more.

 The camera control by use mouse scroll(center wheel).
 Programable look at target changing by dolly rale positions.
 And playable audio triger.